Skip to content

 Visit www.content10x.com to find out more.

-Michelle Levitt headshot
+About Michelle Levitt

 Michelle is the Creative Marketing Director for Heil Sound.
 She has also been a musician, an artist, and the CEO of her own podcast studio.
 When Michelle isn't working she loves going to concerts.

-Ian Anderson GrayIan is the founder of the Confident Live® Marketing Academy and helps entrepreneurs to level up their impact, authority and profits by using live video confidently.
-Seriously Social is a blog focussed on live video and social media tools.
+Ian is the founder of the Confident Live Marketing Academy and is the host of the Confident Live Marketing Podcast.
+He helps entrepreneurs to level up their impact, authority and profits by using live video confidently.
+He's founder of Seriously Social - a blog focused on live video and social media tools.
 He’s an international speaker, trainer, teacher and consultant.
+He has a passion for making the techno-babble of live video and social media marketing easy to understand.
+As well as being a geek, husband, and dad to two kids, Ian is also a professional singer and lives near Manchester in the UK.